thearn/Python-Arduino-Command-API/README.md

 ## Requirements:
 - [Python](http://python.org/) 2.3 or higher (Python 3.x not yet tested, but would probably work)
 - [pyserial](http://pyserial.sourceforge.net/) 2.6 or higher
-- [Arduino compatible microcontroller](https://www.sparkfun.com/) with at least 14KB of memory
+- Any [Arduino compatible microcontroller](https://www.sparkfun.com/) with at least 14KB of flash memory

 ## Setup:
 1. Run `setup.py build install` to install the library